 - Cloud Security Engineer: ~INR 18-40 LPA.
 Among the highest-paid tracks, reflecting scarce multi-cloud and CSPM/CNAPP skills.

 Senior and lead roles at GCCs, plus specialist tracks (cloud, product security, offensive security), can run well above these bands.
-To compare Indian pay against global benchmarks, see our salary table → and the full cybersecurity salary report →.
+On our own live board, cloud security, GRC, and detection currently lead the Indian mix - consistent with the regulatory drivers above.
+To compare Indian pay against global benchmarks, see the India salary leaderboard →, the global salary table →, and the full cybersecurity salary report →.
+And if you already have an offer or a current salary, check it against the India band for your role in about twenty seconds with Am I Underpaid? →

 How to break in